 Mount Mary University employs Public Safety officers to patrol the campus and assist students and employees.
 The Public Safety Office is located in room 79 Bergstrom Hall and provides protection and service to the Mount Mary community by foot and vehicular patrol 24 hours a day, 365 days a year.
-Their goal is to provide a safe and secure environment in which to work, live and learn.
+The goal is to provide a safe and secure environment in which to work, live and learn.
 Public Safety Officers have experience and receive training in the areas of safety and security.
 The officers are trained and certified in CPR and AED.
-The officers provide a highly visible security presence through patrols of the campus.
+The officers provide a highly visible security presence through patrols of the campus and monitor an extensive network of cameras located throughout the campus.
+Officers monitor changing landscape and lighting conditions that affect safety.
 They are available to respond and aid during emergency situations.